nyorain/vil/readme.md

 - Unix, gcc & clang (with solid C++17 support)
 	- xcb, xlib and wayland platforms
   - hooked overlay not supported on wayland, it is too well designed to allow hacks like that.
-    Just integrate vil with your application using the API or use `VIL_CREATE_WINDOW` for a separate window (that works on native wayland).
+    Just integrate vil with your application using the API or set the `VIL_CREATE_WINDOW=1` environment var for a separate window (that works on native wayland).
 Or make your application use xcb/xlib.
 	- only actively tested on linux, bug reports and improvements for other platforms appreciated
 - MSVC 2019 (x64)